-If you’ve had an escape of water that’s damaged your joists and you’re claiming for the repairs, give us a call.
-To prevent further damage to your property, you must act quickly as rot and mould can spread.
-You should also use a company like IC Assist that specialises in water damage restoration.
-This not only ensures you get a professional joist assessment and repairs.
-But it also means we’ll take care of any other resulting damage is taken care of by us too.
+To avoid significant damage to your joists, it’s important to choose a water damage restoration company like IC Assist.
+This not only ensures you’ll get a professional joist assessment and repair.
+But it also means we’ll take care of any other resulting damage too.
 This saves you the time and hassle of dealing with multiple tradesmen.

 Over the years, we have managed countless water damage property claims involving the treatment and restoration of ceiling and floor joists.
 Usually, the damage is as a result of a leaking pipe in the bathroom.
 In most cases we need to repair the bathroom floor, floor boards, joists and kitchen ceiling below.

 Assessing the damage to establish what joist repairs are necessary.

 If you don’t know how to repair joists with water damage, don’t worry just leave everything to us.
 We’ll take a look at your joists and advise what type of repair will be necessary.
 Please note, that we will need access to your joists in order to check their condition and determine what repairs we will need to carry out.
 So if a section of your ceiling’s fallen down or you’ve already taken up your flooring, it’s much easier to assess them.
 However, if there is no access, we will not be able to make a full assessment during our initial visit.
 This is because we need your insurer’s permission to remove any damaged materials to allow us to carry out an inspection.

 In these circumstances, we will submit a detailed schedule of works to your insurer for their approval.
 This will outline all other necessary repairs and will also let them know that we will need to check the condition of the joists.
 Once your insurer approves your claim and instructs to us proceed, we can then check your joists.
 We will do this as soon as we remove the damaged flooring/ceiling.
-If there is any damage, we’ll notify your insurer and forward them pictures of the affected timber and a cost to rectify the issues.
+If there is any damage, we’ll notify your insurer.
+We will also forward them pictures of the water damaged joists and a cost to repair them.

 Water stained joists usually only require drying and treating.